Beautiful People (American TV series)

 Beautiful People is an American drama television series about a family that moves from New Mexico to New York City to make a fresh start on their lives.
 The series aired on the ABC Family network from August 8, 2005, to April 24, 2006, lasting sixteen episodes.
 Its executive producer was Paul Stupin, who played the same role for Dawson's Creek.

 Plot

-An academically gifted teen Sophie Kerr (Sarah Foret), her model-beautiful older sister Karen Kerr (Torrey DeVitto) and their newly single mother Lynne Kerr (Daphne Zuniga) leave small town New Mexico in search of a new life in New York City.
+An academically gifted teen Sophie Kerr (Sarah Foret), her model-beautiful older sister Karen Kerr (Torrey DeVitto) and their newly single mother Lynn Kerr (Daphne Zuniga) leave small town New Mexico in search of a new life in New York City.
 After their father runs off with his teenage mistress, Sophie and Karen decide their family needs a fresh start.
 They convince their mother that the big city holds promise for all of them.
 Sophie has received a scholarship to a Manhattan private school, Karen can pursue her dreams of modeling, and Lynn can leave the painful memories of her failed marriage behind her, while reviving the ambitions of becoming a fashion designer which she put on hold to raise a family.